Overlooking Fish River Canyon

 Discover the best of Southern Africa on this escorted group tour

 Small group tours are a perfect way to explore Africa if you are looking to keep costs down, travelling alone or simply enjoy the camaraderie of traversing the continent in the company of like-minded travellers and expert guides.
-With a maximum of 12 guests, as well as 2 guides on every trip, the attention you receive and quality of guiding really is second to none.
+With a maximum of 12 guests, as well as 2 guides on every trip, the attention you receive and the quality of guiding really is second to none.

 Speak to an expert